-Emery Pharma offers a wide range of microbiology and cell biology testing services in our state-of-the-art laboratory with hundreds of bacterial strains including multi drug-resistant clinical isolates, ESKAPE pathogens, and multiple fungal strains available in our inventory for immediate testing.
-Our laboratory at Emery Pharma routinely preforms microbiological testing and our Ph.D. scientists provide both recommendations for methods set up, such as suggesting microorganisms to test, and insightful and timely analysis of results.
+Emery Pharma offers a wide range of microbiology and cell biology services in our state-of-the-art laboratory with hundreds of bacterial strains including multidrug-resistant clinical isolates, ESKAPE pathogens, and multiple fungal strains available in our inventory for immediate testing.
+Our laboratory at Emery Pharma routinely performs microbiological testing and our Ph.D. scientists provide both recommendations for methods set up, such as suggesting microorganisms to test, and insightful and timely analysis of results.

-Time Kill Test is used in microbiology to assess a test object’s in vitro rate-of-kill in regards to a chosen set of test microorganisms.
-Generally, in a Time Kill Test, a 3 Log10 reduction is considered the minimum level at which a product has significant killing activity against a particular test microorganism, while, as in the Minimal Bactericidal Concentration (MBC) test, bactericidal activity is defined as a 99.9% or greater killing efficacy at a specified time.
-Emery Pharma has successfully provided Time Kill assays following the guidelines set by the CLSI.
+Time-Kill Assays are used to assess a test object’s in vitro rate-of-kill in regards to a chosen set of test microorganisms.
+Generally, a 3 Log10 reduction is considered the minimum level at which a product has significant killing activity against a particular test microorganism, while, as in the Minimal Bactericidal Concentration (MBC) test, bactericidal activity is defined as a 99.9% or greater killing efficacy at a specified time.
+Emery Pharma has successfully provided Time-Kill assays following the guidelines set by the CLSI.

 Cytotoxicity testing is used as an important cellular biology technique for preliminary screening of the toxicity of a test compound or for preforming quality control analysis.
 Emery Pharma offers the cytotoxicity analysis as a service using the following methods: Agarose Overlay, MEM Elution, Direct Contact Cytotoxicity, Indirect Contact Agar Diffusion Test, or MTT Assay.